-Approximately 216,000 people in England have chronic hepatitis C infection.
+Around 216,000 people in England have a chronic hepatitis C infection.
 Over time this can lead to cirrhosis and primary liver cancer.
-The majority of those infected are probably unaware - for every known case there may be four undiagnosed cases.
+Most of those infected are probably unaware - for every known case there may be four undiagnosed cases.

 Avoiding hepatitis C

-There's no vaccine to protect against hepatitis C, but the risk of transmitting infection or becoming infected can be minimised by avoiding contact with the blood or blood products:
+There's no vaccine to protect against hepatitis C, but the risk of transmitting infection or being infected can be minimised by avoiding contact with blood or blood products.

 - Never share injecting or other drug equipment that might have been in contact with blood;

-- Ensure the equipment used is sterile if considering ear or body piercing, tattoo or semi-permanent makeup, or acupuncture, in this country or abroad;
+- make sure the equipment used is sterile if considering ear or body piercing, tattoos, semi-permanent makeup or acupuncture, in this country or abroad;

 Local support and services

-For patients who would like to consider being tested, they can do so in confidence via the local GU clinic.
-GPs can also provide testing but this will be kept on a patient's record and can sometimes affect insurance deals.
-Additional information can be obtained through YorSexualHealth, North Yorkshire and York's sexual health hub:
+If you would like to be tested, this can be done in confidence at a local sexual health clinic.
+GPs can also provide testing, but this will be kept on a patient's record and can sometimes affect insurance deals.
+Further information can be found through YorSexualHealth.

-- Central booking number for GUM services within North Yorkshire, apart from Craven: 01904 721111
+There is one booking number for GUM services in North Yorkshire, apart from Craven: 01904 721111.

 - Cross Hills Health Centre: 0844 477 3030